section-engineering-education/engineering-education/content/articles/decision-tree-in-python/index.md

    To get started, let us consider each of the above measures:

    ### Information Gain
-  Information Gain measures how the **Entropy** of a set S is reduced after splitting it into the feature classes, say A. Information gain determines how much information we obtain by choosing a particular attribute and splitting our tree on it.
+ Information Gain measures how the **Entropy** of a set S is reduced after splitting it into the feature classes, say A.

+Information gain determines how much information we obtain by choosing a particular attribute and splitting our tree on it.
 We get information gain by finding the difference between the *entropy* before and the *entropy* after the split, i.e.,

   **I.G = Entropy(Before split) - [Weighted entropy(after split)]**

-According to this criterion, the feature that provides more information from set of all features is the **best attribute**.
+According to this criterion, the feature that provides more information from all features is the **best attribute**.
 Therefore, we split our tree on such an attribute.

 Now the task is to determine the *best attribute* from all attributes of a training set.
 To obtain our best attribute, it requires us to engage ourselves with some computations.
-With the aid of the metric we just mentioned above, *entropy*, we can go about it quickly.

 Entropy is a metric that measures how mixed up data is.
 The higher the entropy value an attribute has, the more information we can derive from such an attribute.

 If the target variable of a particular internal node is homogenous, the resultant entropy of such node is zero.
 The node can not split further, and thus hence it forms a leaf node.
 If the entropy of any split is not zero, it means we can still split our data subset further.
 We can split our dataset until we obtain fully classified nodes, i.e. leaf nodes.

 We do not have to split our dataset until we get a fully classified subset in most cases.
 Therefore, it is advisable to stop at a point where the entropy before splitting is less than after splitting.
 By doing so, we can avoid *overfitting* our tree algorithm.

  To calculate entropy, we use the formula below: